 Not only will it wreck all your efforts, but it will also cause them more distress and make them feel abandoned.

 Do not compel

-You can only help them decide for themselves and not with the implementation unless otherwise.
+If otherwise, you can only help them decide for themselves and only with the implementation.
 Respect your loved ones and their mental state.